 - I’m too tired after work

 - I’m not athletic enough

 - I’ve tried to exercise before and failed or I’ve hurt myself

 Starting to get past these roadblocks begins with thinking about how you see yourself and then creating a new standard for yourself.
 Deciding this is who I am now and raising the bar.

 Forum Health is passionate about supporting you throughout your health journey.
-For more information on health coaching, nutrition counseling and other services we offer, please schedule your 15 minute health advisor call today.
+For more information on health coaching, nutrition counseling and other services we offer, please contact us today!

 *Exercise has been found to be as good an antidepressant as antidepressant drugs, especially in certain genotypes.